iandiasgamerbr0202/Tower-of-Challenges/README.md

 Furthermore, the game integrates character progression and customization, allowing you to enhance skills, acquire new abilities, and discover powerful artifacts.
 The Tower of Challenges rewards both strategy and courage, making each decision a critical part of your character's development.

 In summary, Tower of Challenges is a thrilling RPG that encapsulates the essence of adventure in a magic-deprived world, challenging players to overcome obstacles through wit, skill, and determination.
-So, let me ask you again: Are you ready to conquer the Tower and prove your mettle in this enchantment-free realm?
+So, let me ask you: Are you ready to conquer the Tower and prove your mettle in this enchantment-free realm?

 ## Tower of Challenges is currently in the alpha stage of development.
 As we work towards creating a captivating RPG experience, please keep in mind that this version may contain bugs, incomplete features, and other aspects typical of an alpha release